 Seafood is a mainstay of the Northeast Florida coastal community.
 Cruise over to the Vilano Beach area and dine waterside at Kingfish Grill, Cap’s on the Water, The Reef and Aunt Kate’s.

 Taste Culinary Cultures

-Discover Spanish and Cuban culture on the menu at Michael’s Tasting Room, tucked away in the historic district on red-brick Cuna Street.
+Discover Spanish and Cuban culture on the menu at Michael’s, tucked away in the historic district on red-brick Cuna Street.
 Or find a table under the arbor at Taberna del Caballo and try the red or white sangria made fresh each day.

-On Anastasia Island, you’ll find Mediterranean flavors are the focus at rustic Terra & Acqua.
-And Villagio Italian Grille is open to foodies whether you’re a hotel guest at the World Golf Renaissance Resort or not.
+On Anastasia Island, you’ll find Mediterranean flavors are the focus at rustic Terra & Acqua and The Original Café Eleven offers everything from innovative vegetarian/vegan meals to meaty Southern comfort food.
+Villagio Grille is open to foodies whether you’re a hotel guest at the World Golf Village Renaissance St. Augustine Resort or not.